Communications from School

 Every elementary school student is given a folder to carry home each day and to bring back to school each morning.
 This folder greatly facilitates communication between home and school.
 One side of the folder is for notes and homework from school to parent and one side is for notes from parent to school.
 Teachers check folders each morning for notes from home.
 Since your student’s work and teachers’ notes will arrive home via the folder, please check it every evening and ensure it comes back to school every day.
 To avoid loss of important business items, do not send tuition payments, money, enrollment contracts or any other important document via Kid Mail.
 Please bring or mail them directly to the Office instead.

-The school’s website is also a source of information including upcoming events, the weekly afterschool activities schedule, copies of forms, letters that have been sent to the school community and homework for elementary classes.
+The school’s website is also a source of information including upcoming events, the weekly afterschool activities schedule, and copies of forms.

 Middle School Communication